-The tails on Leopard geckos are one of the fascinating parts of a leopard gecko’s body.
-Their tail should be fatter than their stomach.
+The tails on leopard geckos are one of the most fascinating parts of their bodies.
+Their tail should normally be fatter than their stomach area.
 Leopard geckos that have a real thin tail are unhealthy or possibly sick.
 In this article, I want to discuss everything about leopard geckos tails.

 Leopard Gecko Tail Loss

-If your leopard gecko is in the sand, I will remove them right away, though.
-The reason is that we don’t want sand to get in their blood.
-They could get infected and could even die.
+If your leopard gecko is in the sand, I would remove them right away though.
+The reason is that we don’t want sand to get in their wound – it could get infected and they could even die as a result.

 First Aid Wound Care

-- If you’re leopard gecko has cage mates remove the leopard gecko that lost their tail and keep them on their own for a while.
+- If your leopard gecko has cage mates, remove the one that lost their tail and keep them on their own for a while.

 - In their new habitat make sure you just use paper towels or gecko carpet for a substrate.

 - With their moist hide make sure you remove their moss.
-You don’t want that to get in their cut.
+You don’t want that to get in their wound.
 I would use a paper towel for their moist hide.

-- You can use a disinfectant with a cotton bud to treat the geckos wound – just gently dab the leopard geckos cut.
+- You can use a disinfectant with a cotton bud to treat the geckos wound – just gently dab the area.
 I found this excellent article on disinfectants for reptiles: click here.

-If you notice that your leopard gecko is swelling, oozing, or getting red you might want to consider taking them to the vet right away.
+If you notice that your leopard gecko is swelling up, oozing or getting red you might want to consider taking them to the vet right away.

 Load Up On Food

-Since a good amount of their food reserve is stored in their tail, your going to want to make sure you give them plenty of food so they can recover quicker.
+Since a good amount of their food reserve is stored in their tail, you are going to want to make sure you give them plenty of food so they can recover quicker.
 I do recommend getting some wax worms because they help fatten up your leopard gecko.
-Only give them 2 or 3 wax worms a day because leopard geckos can get addicted to wax worms.
+Only give them 2 or 3 wax worms a day because they can get addicted to wax worms.
 It’s important to feed them extra calcium to make sure they are getting the proper nutrients to recover quickly.

 If you feed them properly, it usually takes about 65 days for it to grow back fully.
 It won’t ever look the same, though.
 Instead, it will be smoother and have a knob shape to it.